Tooth Extractions at Cunning Dental Group, CA:

 Our dental extraction process involves five quick and painless steps:

-Step 5: Reduce any post-operative swelling with cold compress methods.
+Step 5: Reducing any post-operative swelling with cold compress methods

 What is Involved in Aftercare?